skyscrapercode/skyscrapercode.github.io/README.md

-# The place where I build a static site while learning GitHub
+# The place where I learn to build a static site on GitHub